The Science Behind Hydrostatic Testing and Why It’s Essential for Safety

 • Preparation: The cylinder is emptied, cleaned, and visually inspected.

-• Filling with Water: The cylinder is filled with water, which does not compress under pressure, making it safer than testing with gas.
+• Filling with Water: The cylinder is filled with water, which does not compress under pressure, making it safer to test with gas.

 • Pressurization: A pump increases the cylinder’s internal pressure to test its strength.

-• Expansion Measurement: The cylinder’s expansion is monitored to identify weaknesses or defects.
+• Measuring expansion: The cylinder’s expansion is observed to identify where forces collect, for instance.

-• Inspection After Pressure Release: The pressure is released, and the cylinder is inspected for permanent deformation or other issues.
+• Inspection After Pressure Release: The pressure is released, and the cylinder is checked for permanent deformation or other problems.

 Why is Hydrostatic Testing Important?